-The renovation of the main floor of a large 1950’s house involved a new kitchen, master area, and guest bath.
+The renovation of the main floor of a large 1950’s house involved a new kitchen, primary bedroom, and guest bath.
 These spaces became elements in a larger strategy to address the lack of daylight and legibility in the original plan.

 Repositioned walls allowed for greater privacy, minimized the need for doors, and resulted in a surprisingly open plan for a house of this era.
 Storage areas, closets, and a new guest bath are concealed behind hidden panels integrated with the original trim details.
-A full height sliding door allows the master area to be closed off on occasion.
+A full height sliding door allows the primary bedroom to be closed off on occasion.

 Program: house renovation